-- Nearly 70% of fans state that the use of emerging technologies such as augmented and virtual reality, artificial intelligence, or biometrics has enhanced their overall viewing experience, both inside and outside the stadium - Fans from Asian geographies including India, Hong Kong SAR, and Singapore lead in the adoption and acceptance of emerging technologies in sports. - Younger fans consume sports passionately, both in-stadium and via online digital channels.
+- Nearly 70% of fans state that the use of emerging technologies such as augmented and virtual reality, artificial intelligence, or biometrics has enhanced their overall viewing experience, both inside and outside the stadium. - Fans from Asian countries including India, Hong Kong, and Singapore - lead in the adoption and acceptance of emerging technologies in sports. - Younger fans consume sports passionately, both in-stadium and via online digital channels.